 Diabetic Foot Diagnosis

-If you are diabetic and having swelling, inflammation, and pain in your foot we recommend that you make an appointment to see Dr. Verville.
-Dr. Verville will determine the level of severity of your diabetic foot and the best treatment options for your specific based on your answers to questions during your consultation, results of your physical examination, and if necessary, imaging tests.
+If you are diabetic and have swelling, inflammation, and pain in your foot we recommend that you make an appointment to see Board Certified Dr. Verville.
+Dr. Verville will determine the level of severity of your diabetic foot and the optimal treatment options for your specific based on your answers to questions during your consultation, results of your physical examination, and if necessary, imaging tests.

 Treatment Options for Diabetic Foot